peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public int AsInt32();

  Converts this object to a 32-bit signed integer.
 Non-integer number values are truncated to an integer.
-(NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt32 </b> method before calling this method.
-Checking whether this object's type is  `CBORType.Number
-            `  is not sufficient.
+(NOTE: To determine whether this method call can succeed, call the <b>CanTruncatedIntFitInInt32</b> method before calling this method.
+Checking whether this object's type is  `CBORType.Number`  is not sufficient.
 See the example.).

 The following example code (originally written in C# for the .NET Framework) shows a way to check whether a given CBOR object stores a 32-bit signed integer before getting its value.

     CBORObject obj = CBORObject.FromInt32(99999); if(obj.IsIntegral
-                && obj.CanTruncatedIntFitInInt32()) { // Not an Int32;
+            && obj.CanTruncatedIntFitInInt32()) { // Not an Int32; handle
-                handle the error Console.WriteLine("Not a 32-bit integer."); } else
+            the error Console.WriteLine("Not a 32-bit integer."); } else {
-                { Console.WriteLine("The value is " + obj.AsInt32()); }
+            Console.WriteLine("The value is " + obj.AsInt32()); }

+ .

  <b>Return Value:</b>

 The closest 32-bit signed integer to this object.